 Designing a Dredging Sediment Sampling and Analysis Plan

-The applicant is encouraged to contact NYSDEC Region 2 at any point during the sediment sampling plan design phase and the application processes.
+The applicant is encouraged to contact NYSDEC Region 2 at any point during the sediment sampling plan design phase and the application process.
 Staff can address problems and concerns relating to the application, the design of the sediment sampling plan, and analysis of sediment samples.

 Checklist